bigspaceship/coding-standards/README.md

 ---
 #### Accessible Rich Internet Applications (ARIA)
-- These are a set of attributs to make content more accessible.
+- These are a set of attributes to make content more accessible.
 WAI-ARIA roles, states, and properties are available in a number of machine-readable formats to support validation of content using WAI-ARIA attributes.

 - here is a list of [roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques#Roles)
 - here is the list for [states and properties](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques#States_and_properties)